-This means in a lot of cases that your wireless coverage inside your home, is replicated outside your home.
+This means in many cases that your wireless coverage inside your home, is replicated outside your home.
 This section looks to address these issues.

 One of your first tasks is to change the default admin password.
 This is used to access your router and change settings.
 If it is set to a weak password standard, it can easily be cracked by cyber criminals.

-The image below is a screenshot from my own fibre broadband router.
-Make sure the password you set is lengthy and complex i.e. capital letters, numbers and symbols.
+The image below is a screenshot from my fibre broadband router.
+Make sure the password you set is lengthy and complex, i.e. capital letters, numbers and symbols.

 Continuing with this theme, your next tasks is to change your Wi-Fi password, and your SSID name.
 There are good and obvious security reasons for doing this.

 The default SSID usually has the make and model of the router in its name, along with reference to the ISP provider's name.
 This is a bad idea to keep because it gives the attacker insider knowledge to use for a focused attack on your specific router type.
 Change it to something else and don't give them any help.

 You will also notice in the image above that I have disabled the WPS option.
 This is the Wi-Fi Protected Setup option, which is there to make connecting to your home broadband setup easier.
-However, this can also make it easy for unauthorised devices to access your broadband service, and even discover your wireless password.
+However, this can also make it easy for unauthorized devices to access your broadband service, and even discover your wireless password.
 Disable WPS if you can.